lindhor/geoportal-server-catalog-wiki/Mapping-XML-element-to-Elasticsearch-field.md

 This page contains information about mapping metadata xml elements to Elasticsearch fields so that the mapped metadata element can be indexed and searched.

-### Main files related to the mapping of metadata XML elements to Elasticsearch fields
+### Main files for the mapping of metadata XML elements to Elasticsearch fields

-The mapping is done through Javascript, the files are located at [Tomcat8]/webapps/geoportal/WEB-INF/classes/metadata/js, it includes the following files:
+The mapping is done through Javascript, the related files are located at [Tomcat8]/webapps/geoportal/WEB-INF/classes/metadata/js, it includes the following files:

  File Name | Description